Iran–United Kingdom relations: Pahlavi era

-The attempt to revise the terms of the oil concession on a more favorable basis for Iran led to protracted negotiations that took place in Tehran, Lausanne, London and Paris between Teymourtash and the Chairman of APOC, Sir John Cadman, spanning the years from 1928 to 1932.
+The attempt to revise the terms of the oil concession on a more favorable basis for Iran led to protracted negotiations that took place in Tehran, Lausanne, London and Paris between Teymourtash and the chairman of APOC, Sir John Cadman, spanning the years from 1928 to 1932.
 Despite much progress, Rezā Shāh Pahlavi was soon to assert his authority by dramatically inserting himself into the negotiations.
 The Monarch attended a meeting of the Council of Ministers in November 1932, and after publicly rebuking Teymourtash for his failure to secure an agreement, dictated a letter to cabinet canceling the D'Arcy Agreement.
 The Iranian Government notified APOC that it would cease further negotiations and demanded cancellation of the D'Arcy concession.
 Rejecting the cancellation, the British government espoused the claim on behalf of APOC and brought the dispute before the Permanent Court of International Justice at The Hague, asserting that it regarded itself "as entitled to take all such measures as the situation may demand for the Company's protection."
 At this point, Hassan Taqizadeh, the new Iranian minister to have been entrusted the task of assuming responsibility for the oil dossier, was to intimate to the British that the cancellation was simply meant to expedite negotiations and that it would constitute political suicide for Iran to withdraw from negotiations.

 Rezā Shāh was removed from power abruptly during the Anglo-Soviet invasion of Iran during World War II.
 The new Shah, Crown Prince Mohammad Reza Pahlavi, signed a Tripartite Treaty Alliance with Britain and the Soviet Union in January 1942, to aid in the allied war effort in a non-military way.

-Contemporary era
+Post-nationalization Iran

 In 1951, the Iranians nationalized the oil through a parliamentary bill on 21 March 1951.
 This caused a lot of tension between Iran and the UK.
 After the events of 1953, scores of Iranian political activists from the National and Communist parties were jailed or killed.
 This coup only added to the deep mistrust towards the British in Iran.
 It has since been very common in Iranian culture to mistrust British government.

 The end of World War II brought the start of American dominance in Iran's political arena, and with an anti-Soviet Cold War brewing, the United States quickly moved to convert Iran into an anti-communist bloc, thus considerably diminishing Britain's influence on Iran for years to come.
 Operation Ajax and the fall of Prime Minister Mosaddegh was perhaps the last of the large British involvements in Iranian politics in the Pahlavi era.
 The British forces began to withdraw from Persian Gulf in 1968.
 This was done out of economic considerations as the British simply could not continue to afford the costs of administration.
 (See also East of Suez).
 As part of this policy, in 1971, the then British government decided not to support the Shah and eventually, the patronage of the United Kingdom ended, and consequently, this role was filled by the US.